 However, the calming effects that cannabis offers for those with vulnerabilities or emotional needs are addictive, resulting in CUD.

 The presence of cannabis can impact both the body and brain.
 If dual impacts are encountered, this is where the greatest risk of a cannabis addiction will be, as the entirety of an individual relies on and craves the substance.

 Physically, cannabis can take some time to cause a significant effect.
-However, once its relaxing and unwind traits have been experienced, a false sense of reward and fulfilment are expected.
+However, once its relaxing and unwinding traits have been experienced, a false sense of reward and fulfilment is expected.

 This is down to the fact that cannabis produces dopamine, which is a happy chemical.
 Through cannabis abuse, the body will become flooded with dopamine, all down to the makeup of marijuana.

 As effects can elevate mood, help with mental health symptoms and suppress pain, it’s easy to see how addictive and supportive cannabis can become to the body.
 Psychologically, the increased dopamine levels will also impact the brain, adjusting outlooks and emotions.
 However, uncontrollable levels of dopamine can be challenging to digest in the brain, are known to cause feelings of anxiety and irritability, and also induces short-lived benefits.